henrysky/astroNN/docs/source/tools_gaia.rst

     from astroNN.gaia import anderson_2017_parallax

     # To load the improved parallax
+    # Both parallax and para_var is in mas
     ra, dec, parallax, para_var = anderson_2017_parallax()

 fakemag (astroNN dummy scale)